yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-17/facilitator/README.md

 # Facilitators Guide: TCP Server

+## Learning Objectives
+**Students will be able to...**

+* Network computers by implementing a TCP server
+* Describe computer networking using the OSI model
+* Describe computer networking using the Internet Protocol Suite

 ## Preparation
 Today is all about the OSI model and working within a TCP layer.
 You'll want to be comfortable with both the native NodeJS `net` module as well as node events in order to create a TCP event server for the daily lecture demo.